davenquinn/xenoliths/paper/text/chapters/05-discussion.md

-of dextral displacements linked to borderland transrotational rifting, subsequent ~155 km-scale dextral offsets along the San Gregorio-Hosgri fault system, and possible additional dextral offsets in the offshore region (Fig. 3).
+of dextral displacements linked to borderland transrotational rifting, subsequent ~155 km-scale dextral offsets along the San Gregorio-Hosgri fault system, and possible additional dextral offsets in the offshore region [@fig:context].
 A number of workers have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements [@Furlong1989; @Pikser2012].
 As of yet, however, all